Is it your first time doing a Paint by Numbers kit?

 In this paint by numbers for beginners’ guide, we’ll show you can best go through the painting process.
 We also have some tips to make your first painting experience easy and fun.

-1. Buy A Paint by Numbers Kit With Frame
+1. Buy A Paint by Numbers Kit Pre-Framed

 The first step to this process is to buy a Paint by Numbers kit.
 In most kits, you have the choice to get them mounted on frames.
 If you’re a total beginner, it’s best to buy a kit that’s already mounted on a frame.